 Job Purpose

-Plumpton College operates a family friendly temporary camping site during the summer months of July and August, the camping experience brings in much need commercial income to support the Colleges ambitious plans.
+Plumpton College operates a family friendly temporary camping site during the summer months of July and August, the camping experience brings in much need commercial income to support the College’s ambitious plans.

 The position of Warden and Guest Experience Assistant is to assist with the day today running of the campsite, including guest welcome, customer experience, security of the wider site, managing guest expectations and behaviour.